 7

-At its most efficient, the car suggested it might be capable of more than 300 miles to a charge, after which most drivers would probably want a 30-minute break anyway.
+At its most efficient, the Cyberster suggested it might be capable of more than 300 miles to a charge, after which most drivers would probably want a 30-minute break anyway.
+Real-world cruising range is more likely to be somewhere between 250- and 275 miles, and DC rapid charging is possible at up to 150kW.

 VERDICT

-So, the Cyberster GT doesn't set new standards for the sports car class, but nor is it really outclassed in any way.
-It isn’t twinkle-toed like a Mazda MX-5, and it isn’t fabulously finessed like the Boxster.
-But it is a properly multifaceted thing and genuinely good, safe fun – all while being an electric car.
-Considering that MG hasn’t designed a new sports car of any kind since 1995 and China has never made a roadster at all, this is a quite marvellous achievement.
+As regards the quicker Cyberster GT; you could say that, though it doesn't set new standards for the sports car class, nor is it significantly outclassed.
+Considering that MG hasn’t designed a new sports car of any kind since 1995 and China has never made a roadster at all, this is quite an achievement.